Prathameshk11/DSBDA-miniProject/README.md

-# 🧠 Handwriting Margin & Line Orientation Analyzer
+# 🧠 Layout-Based Handwriting Analysis for Behavior Prediction

 This project analyzes scanned or digital images of handwritten pages to infer psychological traits based on margin spacing and line orientation.